 Alpine Goat Origins

 Goats were among the first animals domesticated by man.
 Archaeologists have found goat bones carbon dated back 15,000 years.
 These goats would have been the Pashang goats from which all other goats are descended.
 Some of these Pashang goats migrated to the Alps where they became expert climbers.
+Modern Alpine Goat breeds originated in the French Alps, where the European goats are still popular today.

 Alpine goats have a keen sense of direction, can survive in arid conditions, and have a perfect sense of balance.
 Early Europeans started breeding their ideal goats by mixing in characteristics that they liked.